akarshshekhar7/ML-and-DL-MiniProjects-/README.md

 # Ml-MiniProjects
-consist kaggle datasets and competions
+consist kaggle datasets and other individual works